top of page

 Fetiya Omer

-Fetiya Omer (she/her) received her BSN from UMass Boston and is currently working as a nurse at BIDMC and McLean.
+Fetiya Omer received her BSN from UMass Boston and is currently working as a nurse at BIDMC and McLean.
 Her two kids were enrolled in Math Circle when they were younger.
 Math Circle gave her kids great opportunities to learn math in depth.

 Hari P. Thadakamalla photo.jpeg

-Hari P. Thadakamalla
+Hari P. Thadakamalla, PhD

-Hari P. Thadakamalla (he/him) holds a bachelor's degree in mechanical engineering from IIT Madras, as well as a Master's degree in Mathematics and a PhD in Operations Research from the Pennsylvania State University.
+Hari P. Thadakamalla holds a bachelor's degree in mechanical engineering from IIT Madras, as well as a Master's degree in Mathematics and a PhD in Operations Research from the Pennsylvania State University.
 His passion lies in using mathematics and algorithms to tackle complex business problems.
 Currently, he leads a team that uses state of art AI algorithms to develop defect metrics for Alexa.
 Before this, he managed teams of Data Scientists at Tripadvisor, where he oversaw projects related to personalization, recommendations, and revenue optimization.
 Beyond his work, Hari is also passionate about education and has taught Machine Learning at the General Assembly for several semesters.

 Nataliya Yufa.png